 - not smoking

 Here’s to a peaceful mind and a strong, healthy body!
-And remember to wear a mask and practice social distancing.
 We’re in this together.

 If you are in the United States and think you are having a medical or health emergency, call your healthcare professional, or 911, immediately.